pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

 .. incimage:: /images/ImportToolPanel.jpg 200px right

 The :newterm:`Import Tool Panel` is essentially a :ref:`File Panel
-<ug-file-panel>` that lets you specify the file to import or reimport the mesh
+<ug-file-panel>` that lets you specify the STL file to import or reimport the
-used for an :ref:`Imported model <ug-primitive-models>`.
-If multiple Imported models are selected, all of them will be changed to use the file when the ``Accept`` button is pressed.
+mesh used for an :ref:`Imported model <ug-primitive-models>`.
+The model will be changed to use the specified file when the ``Accept`` button is pressed.

 |block-image|